 - Heat extra virgin olive oil in a large skillet over medium-high heat.
 Add onions then saute until evenly caramelized, 10 minutes.
 Add beer, worcestershire sauce, and a little salt then bring to a boil.
 Turn heat down to medium then simmer until onions are tender and beer has nearly been absorbed, 10-15 minutes.
 Taste then add salt if necessary and set aside.

 - While the onions are simmering, preheat grill on high heat for at least 10 minutes (I like to let my grill get to 400-450 degrees.)
-Combine pork and spices - coriander through nutmeg - then form mixture into 4 patties - patties will be soft, but that's ok.
+Combine pork and spices - sage through nutmeg - then form mixture into 4 patties - patties will be soft, but that's ok.
 Turn grill down to medium heat then spray tops of patties with nonstick spray.
 Place patties sprayed-side down on the grill then cook for 4-5 minutes per side, or until cooked through.
 Place brat burgers onto buns then top with beer-braised caramelized onions and serve.

 - The fat content in ground pork can vary wildly, so don't be surprised if your burgers shrink up a bit.